RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

-Therefore, you must have adduced this fault in a debate initiated after putting together regulations restricting behaviour with indifference towards accepting the existence or non-existence of the means of valid knowledge etc.
+Therefore, you have adduced this fault in a debate initiated after putting together regulations restricting behaviour with indifference towards accepting the existence or non-existence of the means of valid knowledge etc.
-In such a case, it would have been just appropriate.
+In such a case, it (the fault adduced) would have been just appropriate.
-Hoping that you yourself who are not even being able to understand precisely your own intention would be able to understand precisely the opinion of another is indeed far flung.
+Hoping that you yourself who are not even able to understand precisely your own intention would be able to understand precisely the opinion of another is indeed far flung.
+(You don't even know how you got to establish your own position — It is no wonder that you mistook my position to be that I deny the existence of x)

 #### ŚM Commentary

 kathātaḥ pūrvaṃ pramāṇ'—ady-abhyupagama-niyam'-obhaya:vādy-an:anumata:doṣ'-odbhāvanayor a:kartvayatām upsaṃharati –
 [[Khaṇḍanakhaṇḍakhādyam#^p71|tasmād]] iti |
-‘[[Khaṇḍanakhaṇḍakhādyam#^p71|ucitam eva tatha sait syād]]’ ity atra ‘yady ubhay'-ābhyupagataṃ syād’ iti śeṣaḥ |
+‘[[Khaṇḍanakhaṇḍakhādyam#^p71|ucitam eva tatha sati syād]]’ ity atra ‘yady ubhay'-ābhyupagataṃ syād’ iti śeṣaḥ |
 upasaṃhṛtya parasy' ā:hṛdaya-jñatvam upapādayati –
 [[Khaṇḍanakhaṇḍakhādyam#^p71|yo 'yam]] iti |
-‘pramāṇ'—ady an:abhyupagamya pravartitāyaṃ kathāyāṃ vyāghāto 'yaṃ dattaḥ pramāṇ'—ādy an:abhyupagamya kathāyām a:pravṛttir’ iti c' ‘ābhidhatsa’ iti ‘sv'-ābhiprāy'-ān:avadhāraṇaṃ kathātaḥ pūrvaṃ ‘pramāṇ'—ady-abhyupagamo na tantram’ iti may" oktaṃ pramāṇ'—ādīni na sant'’ īti ‘mad-uktatvena tvayā gṛhītam’ iti par'-ābhisaṃdhān'-ān:avadhāraṇam iyam asmākaṃ paitṛkī vyākhyā |
+‘**pramāṇ'—ady an:abhyupagamya pravartitāyāṃ kathāyāṃ vyāghāto 'yaṃ dattaḥ** pramāṇ'—ādy an:abhyupagamya kathāyām a:pravṛttir’ iti c' ‘ābhidhatsa’ iti ‘sv'-ābhiprāy'-ān:avadhāraṇaṃ kathātaḥ pūrvaṃ ‘pramāṇ'—ady-abhyupagamo na tantram’ iti may" oktaṃ pramāṇ'—ādīni na sant'’ īti ‘mad-uktatvena tvayā gṛhītam’ iti par'-ābhisaṃdhān'-ān:avadhāraṇam iyam asmākaṃ paitṛkī vyākhyā |
 vyākhy"-āntaraṃ tu –
 ‘nanu madīyas tatr' āpi pramāṇ'—ādy-abhyupagamo 'sty ev'’ eti pramāṇ'—ādy-abhyupagama—pūrvakatvaṃ kathāyāṃ na vyabhicarat' īty ata' āha –
 ‘[[Khaṇḍanakhaṇḍakhādyam#^p71|ubhay']]’ eti |